-EXAMPLE: When the OUTPUT CONTROL on the welder is set to 200 amps the current range on the remote control will be Min.-200 amps, rather than the full Min.-Max. amps.
+EXAMPLE: When the OUTPUT CONTROL on the welder is set to 200 amps the current range on the remote control will be Min-200 amps, rather than the full Min-Max amps.
 Any current range that is less than the full range provides finer current resolution for more fine tuning of the output.

-The 14-pin connector is used to directly connect a wire feeder control cable.
-In the CV-WIRE mode, if the feeder being used has a voltage control when the wire feeder control cable is connected to the 14-Pin Connector, the autosensing circuit automatically makes OUTPUT CONTROL inactive and the wire feeder voltage control active.
+In the CV-WIRE mode, if the feeder being used has a voltage control when the wire feeder control cable is connected to the 14-Pin Connector, the auto-sensing circuit automatically makes OUTPUT CONTROL inactive and the wire feeder voltage control active.
 Otherwise, the OUTPUT CONTROL is used to preset the voltage.